A weak transport approach to the Schr\"odinger-Bass bridge: Infimal convolution of weak transport problems

 Now fix $f \in C_{b,p}(\mathcal Z)$.
 Then

 The first equality is the definition of $V$.
-The second equality follows exactly as in the proof of \Cref{prop:properties_inf_conv}, more precisely in the derivation of \eqref{eq:VBoxW_conjugate}.
-Taking the infimum over $f \in C_{b,p}(\mathcal Z)$ yields the claim. \end{proof}
+The second equality follows by interchanging the infimum and the integral, as in the proofs of \Cref{prop:properties_inf_conv,thm:fundamental_inf_conv}.
+Taking the infimum over $f \in C_{b,p}(\mathcal Z)$ proves the claim. \end{proof}